AlbertWeichselbraun/wikipedia-link-extractor/README.md

  1. Wikipedia link text to link mapping (CSV) based on the
     - [wikipedia dump from 2017-12-01](https://drive.switch.ch/index.php/s/IbKC5JPhmSbDc0a)
     - [wikimedia dump from 2019-03-20](https://drive.switch.ch/index.php/s/5Udixs8VzsrHaId)
- 2. An RDF file containing unique link text to link mappings (i.e. mappings that are only used to refer to a single DBpedia resource):
+ 2. An RDF file containing unique link text to link mappings (i.e. mappings that are only used to refer to a single DBpedia resource).
+The files use `skos:altLabel` to link between the DBpedia resource and the unique link text.
     - [wikipedia dump from 2017-12-01](https://drive.switch.ch/index.php/s/qBWWuGCpoFT8lyz)
     - [wikimedia dump from 2019-03-20](https://drive.switch.ch/index.php/s/yUz45Mz6xHchCds)
-    The files use `skos:altLabel` to link between the DBpedia resource and the unique link text.
 3. Source data (DBpedia dumps) as provided by archive.org
     - [wikipedia dump from 2017-12-01](https://archive.org/download/enwiki-20171201/enwiki-20171201-pages-articles.xml.bz2)